What is Management? | Principles, Levels, Pros and Cons

 Despite its several advantages, management is not without its share of limitations.

-1. It creates a rigid hierarchical structure in the organisation that makes specific organisational procedures too tedious and lengthy.
+1. It creates a rigid hierarchical structure that makes specific organisational procedures too tedious and lengthy.

 2. The hierarchical relationship between the managers and the workers prevents the possibility of a joint effort in setting goals.